Accessibility statement for Make a Claim to an Employment Tribunal

 What we’re doing to improve accessibility

-This website is currently being improved based on the digital accessibility report.
+• This website is currently being improved based on the internal HMCTS accessibility report.
 We will fix the accessibility issues identified in the report and update this statement regularly.
 The site is continually tested using accessibility software internally and externally.
+Existing PDF or Word documents will be tested and fixed.
 Any new features which are introduced will also be tested.

 Preparation of this accessibility statement

-This website was last tested on 15 November 2022.
-The test was carried out by the Digital Accessibility Centre on four principles:
+• This website was last tested on 10 July 2024.
+The test was carried out by the internal HMCTS accessibility testing team.